cloud-gov/cg-style/CONTRIBUTING.md

 0. In the companion site repo, import cg style into the main sass file: `@import "../node_modules/cloudgov-style/css/cg_style.scss";`.
 0. In the companion site repo, run sass to build the *cloudgov-style* repo into the css.
 This is best done through a script in package.json: `"build": "node-sass static_src/main.scss static/css/main.css"`

 When writing styling code, make changes in the *cloudgov-style* repo, run `npm run watch` in the *cloudgov-style* repo, run `npm run build` in the companion site repo, and changes should be built.
-Alternatively, both repos have a watch task which can be run with `npm run watch` to allow changes to propegate automatically.
+Alternatively, both repos have a watch task which can be run with `npm run watch` to allow changes to propagate automatically.

 ## Running pattern library locally